MetaSonic001/VoiceFlow/agent-workflow/readme.md

 - Monitor Groq API for model updates
 - Regularly backup your ChromaDB data
 - Review logs for performance optimization opportunities

+## OCR & Scraper Enhancements (added)

+This project now includes improved document ingestion features focused on OCR and web scraping.
+Highlights:

+- Page-level parallel OCR for PDFs (faster)
+- Image preprocessing (deskew, binarize, contrast, morphological ops)
+- Structured OCR outputs (text + bounding boxes)
+- Improved pagination detection and infinite-scroll support
+- Respect robots.txt by default, with rate-limiting and retry/backoff
+- Optional ingestion pipeline: chunk -> embed -> upsert to ChromaDB

+Environment variables controlling these features are documented in `.env.example`.
+Use them to tune chunk sizes, rate limits, and whether scraped content is automatically ingested.

+For large crawls, run dedicated workers for scraping and ingestion and use the ingestion manifest (generated per run) to track checksums and counts.